 While the ship has almost no original parts, it is a faithful reproduction and is worth touring.
-The staff are very knowledgable about the boats history, and it’s fascinating to learn more about what life was like in America’s Navy during the War of 1812.
+The staff is very knowledgable about the boat’s history, and it’s fascinating to learn more about what life was like in America’s Navy during the War of 1812.

 Overall, the museum is worth visiting even if the Niagara isn’t in port (though they should discount admission when tours aren’t available).
 However, if you have the chance to visit and tour the Niagara, this is a definite must-see attraction for anyone interested in nautical history.

 Note: My visit to the Erie Maritime Museum was hosted by Visit Erie.
 However, as always, the opinions expressed in this article are my own.